rohitmishra33/Gemini/README.md

 ## Build and Installation

 Use the package manager [npm](https://www.npmjs.com/) to install the required backend dependencies.
 The frontend is generated using [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
 So, it can be built using the **ng build** command or the **npm install** command.
-Goto the project root and execute the following sequence of commands.
+Go to the project root and execute the following sequence of commands.

 ```bash
 cd game-dashboard-backend